C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 In order to install software with *spack dev-build* one needs a local source code.
 Spack will compile the code as it is locally present.
-Contrary to *spack install*, version-suffix does not have any effect on the code version compiled.
+Contrary to *spack install*, version-suffix (@master, @v2.7.9, etc,) does not have any effect on the code version compiled.
 Of course the version-suffix will appear in the installation path and the Spack database later on and will need to be present in so-called *SPEC*.

 One could therefore in principle use whatever version name with *spack dev-build package@version*.
-However because of depency checking and because it's an untested usage, we recommend to rather stick to the *@dev-build* version.
+However because of dependency checking and because it's an untested usage, we recommend to rather stick to the *@dev-build* version.
 This would prevent to simultaneously build several local sources of the same package.
-If this an issue, and because Spack only copies the result of the build in its own database, we recommend to first do *spack uninstall package@dev-build ...* in order to be able to compile other sources and then keep the exutable (or the library) where it was originally compiled, so that the same *SPEC* can be used with any of these builds.
+If this an issue, and because Spack only copies the result of the build in its own database, we recommend to first do *spack uninstall package@dev-build ...* in order to be able to compile other sources and then keep the executable (or the library) where it was originally compiled, so that the same *SPEC* can be used with any of these builds.
 This has the added benefit of keeping track of which sources were used to produce which executable (or library).